v7m/nft-marketplace-graph/README.md

 # NFT Marketplace The Graph

-*The purpose of this project is to acquire hands-on experience in web3 application development.*
+> *This is an educational project with the purpose of acquiring hands-on experience in web3 application development using smart contracts written in Solidity.*

 The NFT Marketplace project consists of 3 parts: